mrmitc01/Vector3D-Class/README.md

 Vector3D-Class

-This code is used to implement a three-dimensional vector class using JavaScript's built in Class syntax.
+This code is used to implement a three-dimensional vector class using JavaScript's built in Class syntax

 The purposes of each of the following files are stated below: